Why avoid using iPads and iPhones as digital dummies for children

 Parents should avoid their children becoming 'transfixed' by digital media like iPads and iPhones during the summer holidays and encourage a 'talk not tap culture'.

-Priory's Dr Hayley van Zwanenberg, Clinical Director, Priory Group Wellbeing Centres, said that while access to digital media was educationally helpful, and iPads and iPhones relieved the boredom of long journeys and enabled working parents valuable 'time off', excessive screen time was limiting meaningful conversation within families.
+Priory's Dr Hayley van Zwanenberg, Clinical Director of Priory Group Wellbeing Centres, said that while access to digital media was educationally helpful, and iPads and iPhones relieved the boredom of long journeys and enabled working parents valuable 'time off', excessive screen time was limiting meaningful conversation within families.

 This Sunday (June 25th) is National Unplugging Day, when parents are encouraged to turn off digital devices for 24 hours and break free from technology.